 • ISO 29990:2010 Learning Services for non-formal education and training

-• International Labor Organization (ILO) Convention No 155
+• International Labour Organisation (ILO) Convention No. 155

 • International Liaison Committee on Resuscitation (ILCOR)